LeongDong/ClusterMeasure/README.md

 # ClusterMeasure
-Using internal crtiterion (without label) to quantify effectiveness of cluster
+Using internal crtiterion: Silhouette Coefficient (without label) to quantify effectiveness of cluster